 If I asked you to define the term trustworthy in one word, what would you say?
 It is likely the first word that would pop into the minds of most people is honest.
 Another word that would come up fairly quickly might be dependable.
 Merriam-Webster online would agree with the dependable response, and Oxford Dictionaries would agree with the honest response.
 Oxford throws in truthful, and Merriam-Webster adds worthy of trust.
 To some, the distinction between the two definitions may be nonexistent or moot.
-In the real world however, the differences may be significant.
+In the real world, however, the differences may be significant.

 For example, consider Dennis the Menace.
 Dennis is, of course, a comic character, but comics such as Dennis the Menace illustrate the realities of life in a whimsical way that can often be more on point than an Oxford University lecturer attempting to explain the nuances of the definitions mentioned above.

-The answer is of course subjective.
+The answer is, of course, subjective.
 One may put up with a goodly amount of strange behavior to keep peace with a neighbor.
 The same may be true for a lifelong friend or family member.
-Still, at some point, it is possible for a friend or relative’s behavior to be so far outside the realm something must be done about it.
+Still, at some point, it is possible for a friend or relative’s behavior to be so far outside the realm, something must be done about it.

 It is dangerous to pull one verse out of the Bible to make a point.
-Many will argue, taking a verse out of context is wrong, and may misrepresent the intended message.
+Many will argue, taking a verse out of context is wrong and may misrepresent the intended message.
 Others will say, variations in translations mean one must look much further than just one translation, a handful of sermons, or a select group of commentaries.
 All of those concerns are valid, but this verse can stand on its own.1

 One goal of this piece was to develop a process or strategy for helping someone know when it was no longer possible to live at peace with a particular individual.
 In the face to face world, there are many thoughts on this issue.
-It seems safe to say that in most cases an advisor, counselor, or therapist would agree there is a point beyond which one is not expected to continue a relationship.
+It seems safe to say that in most cases, an advisor, counselor, or therapist would agree there is a point beyond which one is not expected to continue a relationship.
 Usually, that point is reached when a person’s psychological or physical well-being is threatened by continuing the relationship.

-It might be possible to apply the face to face thoughts and guidelines concerning conflict resolution to social media.
+It might be possible to apply face-to-face thoughts and guidelines concerning conflict resolution to social media.
 It might be possible, but it seems unlikely.
-If someone continues a social media relationship that is causing them psychological distress, or poses even a remote threat of injury, they need more help than a blog or essay can provide.2 For everyone else, here are some suggestions.
+Suppose someone continues a social media relationship that is causing them psychological distress or poses even a remote threat of injury.
+In that case, they need more help than a blog or essay can provide.2 For everyone else, here are some suggestions.

 Some will think this piece seems to be a great deal of thought, advice, opinion, or folderol to solve a relatively simple problem.
-In the world of instant gratification, hookups, and I-don’t-have-time-for-this-nonsense, the idea of doing anything other than simply moving on immediately is alien.
+In the world of instant gratification, hookups, and I-don’t-have-time-for-this-nonsense, the idea of doing anything other than simply moving on is alien.
 If that is one’s position, so be it.
 However, this is also the time of understanding, seeing things from another’s perspective, and alleged tolerance.

 Engaging in the process outlined above opens the door to saving a relationship or helping another see they are acting inappropriately.
 Of course, it could also open the door to the possibility that the other person is on point, and you or I need to take another look at how we deal with disagreements or misunderstandings.
-Either way, there is some value in attempting to deal with conflict in a systematic and reasoned manner.
+Either way, there is some value in dealing with conflict in a systematic and reasoned manner.

-1. It is in middle of a passage laying out various forms of acceptable Christian behavior, but none change the meaning.
+1. It is in the middle of a passage laying out various forms of acceptable Christian behavior, but none change the meaning.
 One should do the best one can to live at peace with others.